Shaken or Stirred?

 Strain

-Place Hawthorn strainer, spring downward into tall cup, having kept your left hand in position, your left index finger will come over the top of the strainer and keep it in place Hawthorn holds back large chunks of ice.
+Place Hawthorn strainer, spring downward into tall cup, having kept your left hand in position, your left index finger will come over the top of the strainer and keep it in place

 A fine strainer will deal with ice shards and fruit pulp